Paul Band

 The Paul First Nation, more commonly known as the Paul Band, is a First Nations band government based in Wabamun, Alberta of mixed Cree and Nakoda (Stoney) origin.
 They are party to Treaty Six and had the Buck Lake Indian Reserve 133C and Wabamun Lake Indian Reserve 133A, 133B and 133C allocated to them by the federal government in 1892.
 However, the Buck Lake Reserve was decimated by the Spanish Flu of 1918 and is now largely abandoned.

-As of 2005, the nation had 1,926 members, of which 1,110 lived on-reserve.
+As of August 2026, the nation had 2,342 registered members, of which 1,524 lived on-reserve.

 Paul Band's Wabamun 133A and 133B lands are located along Lake Wabumun, approximately 70 km west of Edmonton.
 The lake is a popular destination for Alberta to spend weekends and holidays, and the band operates the Ironhead Golf and Country Club to appeal to this market.

 In April 2010, there was a devastating costly wildfire that caused community members to flee.